Elephant Conservation Project

 • Donations of funds are accepted at our elephant camp and delivered to government run elephant hospitals and wild elephant conservation projects all over Thailand

 We are currently looking for partners to co-operate with our Elephant Conservation Project through sponsorship.
-If you or your company would be interested, please contact us at projects@elephanthills.com.
+If you or your company would be interested, please contact us at [email protected].

-Conservation of wild populations
+Conservation of wild elephant populations

-Although the nature of the problems as well as solutions differed quite a lot in each area, there was one thing common for all places we visited: the increase in the number of wild elephants.
-While this is amazing news, it evidently also means an increase in conflict situations as the rainforests are not getting any bigger, and no new nature parks and elephant reserves are being defined.
+While it’s incredible that the wild populations are thriving, it evidently also means an increase in conflict situations as the rainforests are not getting any larger, and no new National Parks and Wildlife Sanctuaries are being defined.
 In some areas, there is little capacity left for the growing populations.
-National Parks, Wildlife Reserves and people living close to the protected forest areas are left with a massive challenge to find a solution that suits all parties, of whom one happens to be the biggest land animal in Asia.
+National Parks, Wildlife Sanctuaries and people living close to the protected forests are left with a massive challenge to find a solution that suits all parties, of whom one happens to be the biggest land animal in Asia.

-We are currently looking for individuals and companies to co-operate with our Elephant Conservation Project through corporate sponsorship.
-Together we can help to conserve the wild populations by helping the National Parks and Wildlife Reserves with their continuous efforts in reducing the human-elephant conflicts.
-Possible projects include donating material and funds for salt licks, drinking and bathing ponds, grass planting, bee hive fences, electric fences and other kinds of barriers.
-The hard-working rangers are also lacking equipment such as hammocks, flash lights and binoculars, as well as food supplies for their long nature park patrol treks.
-Please contact us at projects@elephanthills.com to discuss the options!
+Possible projects include donating material and funds for salt licks, drinking and bathing ponds, grass planting, beehive fences, electric fences, and other kinds of barriers.
+The hard-working rangers are also lacking equipment such as hammocks, flashlights, and binoculars, as well as food supplies for their long patrol treks.
+Please contact us at [email protected] to discuss the options!

-Elephant Conservation Project 8
+Elephant Conservation Project 4

-Elephant Conservation Project 9
+Elephant Conservation Project 5

 Planting trees to aid wild elephants in Kaeng Krung National Park